-- Actually Wait – research shows that after asking a question, most teachers only wait less than 2 seconds for a student to respond.
+- Wait – research shows that after asking a question, most teachers only wait less than 2 seconds for a student to respond.
 While it may feel like 5 minutes to us, it probably seems like a nano-second to our students.
-Best practice is to wait 3-5 seconds.
-Look at the clock or silently count to yourself if you have to, but actually give students some time to think.
+The best practice is to wait for 3-5 seconds.
+Look at the clock or silently count to yourself if you have to, but give students some time to think.

-- Pause Time – sometimes when answering, students pause during their own response.
-It’s easy for teachers, in an effort to maintain momentum in the lesson, to not wait on a student at this time.
+- Pause Time – sometimes, when answering, students pause during their response.
+It’s easy for teachers to maintain momentum in the lesson, to not wait on a student at this time.
 Again, giving a student a full 3-5 seconds during their pause is essential to promote learning.

 - After an Answer – once a student has answered, wait a few seconds before continuing the questioning.
 You could even say, “Hmmm…let’s think about that answer.”
 This reminds students that thinking is a vital part of learning.